MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 # 12. `Vec<Option<T>>` vs. `Vec<T>`

-> "I got, I got, I got, I got options" – _Pitbull_, before writing his polars plugins
+> "I got, I got, I got, I got options" – _Pitbull_, before writing his Polars plugins

-One situation you might encounter when developing plugins or working with polars in rust is to decide whether to return a `Vec<T>` or a `Vec<Option<T>>`.
+One situation you might encounter when developing plugins or working with Polars in Rust is to decide whether to return a `Vec<T>` or a `Vec<Option<T>>`.
 A `Vec<Option<T>>` often seems like a good idea, as it's able to represent __invalid__ values without you having to resort to hacky workarounds.
 However, it does take its toll.
-It's easy to see how with a small example, not even related to polars:
+It's easy to see how with a small example, not even related to Polars:

 ```rust
 use std::mem::size_of_val;